 - Viral infections such as Parvo, Rabies or Distemper.

 Each of these pet injuries or health problems has made it a costly affair for visiting parents of dog parks.

 To avoid these common problems associated with visiting dog parks, pet owners need to spend more time paying closer attention to their pets while playing and being around other pets.

-- Aggressive, fearfull and unpredictable dogs should wear a yellow ribbon or bib.
+- Aggressive, fearful and unpredictable dogs should wear a yellow ribbon or bib.

 - Know the rules and regulations.